1. What is the Los Angeles Region?

 15. I am applying for a Doctoral Dissertation Fellowship and my faculty advisor would like to forward his/her letter of support in a sealed envelope, is this acceptable?

 Yes, the letter of support may be sealed if that is the author’s preference.
+However, the author should be reminded to include all 5 copies of that letter in a single sealed envelope, addressed directly to the Haynes Foundation and mailed under separate cover from the proposal.
 In addition, the author should send a PDF of their recommendation letter to email@example.com referencing the applicant’s name and title of the proposal.

 16. Should we send letters of support with our letter of intent or with a proposal?

 Specific letters are required in support of Fellowship applications.
 See our “How To Apply” section on-line.
 As for Grant proposals, while they are not necessary, a well-written, focused and authoritative letter can in fact strengthen a request.